menzin/About_jQuery/Chapter6.md

 In fact, we also are all familiar with this general idea from submit buttons, where a false is returned (and the form is not submitted) when validation fails.

-_**Event capturing (going down the DOM)**_
+_**Event capturing (going down the DOM)**_ <br>
 Rarely used and so beyond the scope of this book.
 Default value is false, which means you don't capture.

+_**Multiple event handlers**_ <br>
+An element may have multiple handlers for the same event.
+For example, if you have a catalog of items for sale, focusing on some of them might bring up a dialog box which asks for size.
+Those items would have an identifying class, and you could attach an appropriate event handler to all items in that class.
+Then, there might be another event handler which fires for clicking on any item.